10 Things You Should Know About Gasoline

 If you store gas for your small engines in a tightly sealed container (allow some room for expansion at the top of the can), it’ll last for a season.
 However, if your gas container doesn’t seal tightly or you leave the spout off, airborne moisture and condensation can cause ethanol separation, oxidation, and gum formation.
 Ethanol corrodes the carburetor and damages fuel line components, and gum, well, just gums up the works.

 Adding fuel stabilizer to fresh gas reduces the risk of separation, oxidation and gum formation, but it can’t compensate for sloppy handling.
 Investing in a better-sealing gas container costs a lot less than a carburetor rebuild.
-Find out why all gas tanks aren’t on the same side.

 Are there any gas additives worth using?

 No “magic” or “revolutionary” additives will increase your fuel efficiency.
 However, some owners like to add fuel-system cleaning additives periodically.
 Many companies make the type you add to your tank.
 The most effective ones have polyisobutylamine (PIBA) and polyetheramine (PEA), so look for one of those ingredients on the label.
 Follow the product’s directions for treat rates.
 Avoid all other gas additives!